 Pennsylvania Social Work Licensing Requirements

-Pennsylvania is the sixth most populous state in the US with a population of over 12 million.1 The largest social worker labor force is the third largest in the US, employing over 35,000 social workers.2 If social work is a career that interests you, it will be important to understand the various educational paths you may take that can lead to licensure.
+Pennsylvania is the fifth most populous state in the US, with a population of over 12 million.1 There are many positions for social workers in Pennsylvania, which has the third-highest numbers of mental health and substance abuse social workers and child, family, and school social workers in the US.2,3 If social work is a career that interests you, it will be important to understand the various educational paths you may take that can lead to licensure.

 How to Become a Social Worker in Pennsylvania